 This section describes the design of the proposed actions, the project management plan and the project team.
 The approach of the chosen project should be the best possible so that to determine the technical and commercial / social benefit.
 Particular emphasis will be placed on the documentation of the financial viability:

-- Project team description, necessary training and role in the project.
-Describe the size and nature of the team, indicating, where appropriate, the key team members and their roles.
+C. Project team description, necessary training and role in the project.
+Describe the size and nature of the team, indicating, where appropriate, the key team members and their roles in the work to develop and implement the commercialization strategy taking the technological concept into the market.
 The participation of team members engaged by another partner should be justified in relation to the additional financial cost this may impose to the project.
 The experience of the Project Manager/Principal Investigator of leading projects should be explained here.

 Section B.4: Budget (up to 400 words + cost table)